Land value tax: Ethics

-Religion

-It has been claimed that land is God's gift to mankind.
-For example, the Catholic Church asserts in its 1967 "universal destination of goods" principle:

-In addition, the Church maintains that civil authorities have the right and duty to regulate the legitimate exercise of the right to ownership for the sake of the common good, including the right to tax.

-Equity

 LVT considers the effect on land value of location, and of improvements made to neighbouring land, such as proximity to roads and public works.
 LVT is the purest implementation of the public finance principle known as value capture.

 A public works project can increase land values and thus increase LVT revenues.
 Arguably, public improvements should be paid for by the landowners who benefit from them.
 Thus, LVT captures the land value of socially created wealth, allowing a reduction in tax on privately created (non-land) wealth.

 LVT generally is a progressive tax, with those of greater means paying more, in that land ownership correlates to income and landlords cannot shift the tax burden onto tenants.
 LVT generally reduces economic inequality, removes incentives to misuse real estate, and reduces the vulnerability of economies to property booms and crashes.

 History

 Pre-modern

-Land value taxation began after the introduction of agriculture.
-It was originally based on crop yield.
-This early version of the tax required simply sharing the yield at the time of the harvest, on a yearly basis.

-Rishis of ancient India claimed that land should be held in common and that unfarmed land should produce the same tax as productive land.
+The philosophies and concepts underpinning land value taxation were discussed in ancient times, stemming from taxes on crop yield.
+For example, Rishis of ancient India claimed that land should be held in common, and that unfarmed land should produce the same tax as productive land.
 "The earth ...is common to all beings enjoying the fruit of their own labour; it belongs...to all alike"; therefore, "there should be left some for everyone".
 Apastamba said "If any person holding land does not exert himself and hence bears no produce, he shall, if rich, be made to pay what ought to have been produced".

 Mencius was a Chinese philosopher (around 300 BCE) who advocated for the elimination of taxes and tariffs, to be replaced by the public collection of urban land rent: "In the market-places, charge land-rent, but don't tax the goods."

 During the Middle Ages, in the West, the first regular and permanent land tax system was based on a unit of land known as the hide.
 The hide was originally the amount of land sufficient to support a household.
 It later became subject to a land tax known as "geld".